Battle of Agordat (1941): Agordat

 Lieutenant Amedeo Guillet with a Libyan Spahi and his cavalry.

 The ground at Agordat was a natural defensive position and the defences mostly blocked an advance from the south-west from Biscia and Barentu; the northern flank was barred by the bed of the Baraka river.
 Two roads from Kassala ran to Agordat, a track to the north through Keru and Biscia, where the road improved and the Via Imperiale, a tarmac road through Tessenei, Aicota and Barentu.
 The roads joined at Agordat and went through Keren, the only route to Asmara.
 Agordat was a small town on the north bank of the Baraka river, a dry strand except in the rainy season, with palm groves along the banks.
 To the south-west of Agordat, was the Laquetat ridge, defended by a fort at each end, wire entanglements and a concrete wall.
 To the south-east, the Italians had built fortifications on four rocky outcrops and beyond was Mount Cochen, with a peak about 2000 ft above the plain.

 To the north and east the foothills were closer together and the Barentu road ran south between Laquetat and Mt Cochen.
 The 4th Indian Division was sent 40 mi along the road to Sabderat and Wachai, thence as far towards Keru as supplies allowed, with the Matilda Infantry tanks of B Squadron, 4th RTR to join from Egypt.
 The 5th Indian Division was to capture Aicota, ready to move east to Barentu or north-east to Biscia.
 Apart from air attacks the pursuit was not opposed until Keru Gorge, which was held by a rearguard of the 41st Colonial Brigade.
 The brigade retreated on the night of 22/23 January, leaving General Ugo Fongoli, his staff and 800 men behind as prisoners.
 By 25 January, the Allied forces had cut the line of communication between Agordat and Barentu.
 On the following day, the 4th Indian Division (5th Indian Infantry Brigade and 11th Indian Infantry Brigade) artillery bombarded the Italian defences, while South African Air Force (SAAF) Hurricane fighters destroyed most of the fifty Italian aircraft in Asmara and Gura, achieving air supremacy for the rest of the campaign.
 By 27 January, most of the two Indian divisions were close to Agordat and a brigade turned south, to move across country towards Barentu.
+Gazelle Force scouted and probed the Italian lines around Agordat to gauge their strength and gather intelligence.